RobertBurrellDonkin/library-management-system/README.md

   * Designs within the context of cloud based architectures also need to factor in concerns around **elasticity** (the ability to scale up and down to meet demand efficiently) and about the costs of **horizontal** (more instances) verses **vertical**
     (more powerful instances).
-  * An appropriate design would trade **less valuable** qualities for **more valuable** ones.
+  * An appropriate design trades **less valuable** qualities for **more valuable** ones.
+    * For example
-    * For example, a high throughput concurrent solution might trade off addition costs per instance (more memory) and less elasticity (increased instance boot costs) for more maintainable and readable concurrency approaches that are less heavily optimised.
+      * A high throughput concurrent solution might trade off addition costs per instance (more memory) and less elasticity (increased instance boot costs) for more maintainable and readable concurrency approaches that are less heavily optimised.
+      * A low latency design might adopt more sophisticated concurrency paradigms which require more time to safely maintain.
   * For the purpose of this exercise, we'll need to make some assumptions to make progress.
+* A **Lean Proof of Concept** would be one suitable use case for the Library class described.
+  * In this case, we might look to trade off some architectural qualities such as horizontal scalability and elasticity for time to initial delivery into production.
+Development of solutions with improved elasticity and horizontal scalability would be on the future roadmap but could be informed by data collected from this initial delivery.
+  * Let assume that this microservice will be such a **Lean Proof of Concept** and be deployed as a singleton microservice on a capable instance.
 * For a small library with a few books then a set or list.
 Let's assume that the library management system should support large numbers of books whilst providing an efficient find by unique attribute (ISBN).
 Based on a Map.